The dynamic development of the airport world requires us to keep up to date, follow the current discourse and deal with new trends and standards.

 After an introduction, there are one or two keynote speeches by member companies, experts, airports, institutes, etc., followed by an exchange.
 After a wrap-up of the meeting, participants will still have the opportunity to network.

 We look forward to a lively discussion and the development of exciting visions!

 From Baggage handling, docking of passenger boarding bridges to operating of passenger buses, tanker and snow removal vehicles - Autonomous driving will gain importance in every area of the airport.
-This working group is developing concepts for the standard use of autonomous vehicles.
+This expert group is developing concepts for the standard use of autonomous vehicles.

-The participants in this expert working group discuss and examine solutions to make airports more energy-efficient and thus more sustainable.
+The participants in this expert group discuss and examine solutions to make airports more energy-efficient and thus more sustainable.

 To operate an airport IT systems, computer centres and global networking for data exchange with all parties involved in air

 traffic are indispensable.
 In which areas can AI optimize processes at airports?
 For instance automatic baggage recognition became possible through the use of neural networks and high-resolution camera images.
-Potentially disruptive potentials for change in cloud computing, data analytics and information pooling etc. are discussed in this working group.
+Potentially disruptive potentials for change in cloud computing, data analytics and information pooling etc. are discussed in this expert group.

 Conception and planning of internal and external association communication:

 exhibitions, congresses, events, PR, social media, online, print.